Crazy8Games/Crazy8Games/README.md

 ## Getting Started
 If you're interested in our projects or want to collaborate, here's how you can get started:

-1. emailing **sazeldolphin@gmail.com**
+1. Chat with my service but https://chatbot.com/stories/6606449f8c7f970007e011a3
+2. email **skully2198@gmail.com** or **sazeldolphin@gmail.com**
-2. or checking out anyof my social links in my bio
+3. or checking out anyof my social links in my bio